Here are some tips for a healthy pregnancy, that support the development of a healthy baby and prepare you for birth.

 Pelvic tilts.
 These strengthen your stomach muscles, which can help with back pain.
 They also help the baby move to an ideal position for birth.
 How to: Get on your hands and knees.
 Tighten up your stomach muscles and muscles in your bottom… this will arch your back up like an angry cat, at the same time “tuck your tail” like a scared dog.
 Hold for a few seconds, then relax back to a flat back (don’t let back sag down.).
 Repeat.
 At least 20 times a day.

 Sit crosslegged.
-Sit on the floor, or elsewhere, “Indian style”.
+Sit on the floor, or elsewhere, crosslegged.
+(What you may have called “Indian style” or “criss-cross applesauce” as a kid).
 This helps open up and relax your hip joints which can help during delivery; it also helps baby get in the best position.

 Warning Signs in Pregnancy.
-Call your doctor if you see any of these signs.
+Call your doctor/midwife if you see any of these signs.

 - Bleeding (especially bright red blood from your vagina) at any time during pregnancy should be reported to caregiver immediately.